mounicasirineni/pm-research-toolkit/README.md

 differentiation, competitive dynamics, and where the category is heading.

-Key prompts: Market map and structural shifts → Who's gaining vs losing ground and what metrics tell the real story → Differentiation analysis (what each player does that others can't easily replicate and how durable it is) → How to compete against the leader (realistic path for #2 or #3) → Whitespace and future state → Synthesis
+Key prompts: Market map and structural shifts → Who's gaining vs losing ground, what metrics tell the real story, and trust and attention dynamics (what's building habit, what's eroding trust, where attention is visibly migrating across players) → Differentiation analysis (what each player does that others can't easily replicate and how durable it is) → How to compete against the leader (realistic path for #2 or #3) → Whitespace and future state → Synthesis

 **Core question:** *Who wins, and what would it take to beat them?*